openstack-archive/fuel-docs/pages/user-guide/post-install-healthchecks.rst

 To prepare Murano for testing:

-1. Configure key pair 'murano-lb-key' in the 'admin' tenant.
-2. Create a Windows image with Murano agent.
+1. Create a Windows image with Murano agent.
-   See `Murano documentation (Image Builder) <http://murano-docs.github.io/latest/administrators-guide/content/ch03.html>`_ (Please note, the Murano Image Builder documentation referenced here cannot guarantee success with image creation and could be outdated)
+   See `Murano documentation (Windows Image Builder) <http://murano-docs.github.io/latest/administrators-guide/content/ch03.html>`_
+   (Please note, the Murano Image Builder documentation referenced here cannot guarantee success with image creation and could be outdated)
-3. Upload the image to the OpenStack Image Service (Glance) into the 'admin' tenant.
+2. Upload the image to the OpenStack Image Service (Glance) into the 'admin' tenant.
-4. Rename the image name to 'ws-2012-std'.
-5. In the OpenStack Dashboard, click the 'Project' tab.
+3. In the OpenStack Dashboard, click the 'Project' tab.
-6. Switch to admin tenant if needed.
+4. Switch to admin tenant if needed.
-7. Open 'Murano' tab.
+5. Open 'Murano' tab.
-8. Click the 'Images' menu.
+6. Click the 'Images' menu.
-9. Click 'Mark Image'.
+7. Click 'Mark Image'.
 The Image registration window displays.
-10. Select the image (i.e. ws-2012-std).
+8. Select the Windows image with Murano agent.
-11. In the 'Title' field, select 'ws-2012-std'.
+9. In the 'Title' field, set title for this image.
-12. Select the 'Windows Server 2012' type.
+10. Select the 'Windows Server 2012' type.
+11. Click 'Mark'.
+12. Create a Linux image with Murano agent.
+    See `Murano documentation (Linux Image Builder) <http://murano-docs.github.io/latest/administrators-guide/content/ch04.html>`_
+    (Please note, the Murano Image Builder documentation referenced here cannot guarantee success with image creation and could be outdated)
+13. Upload the image to the OpenStack Image Service (Glance) into the 'admin' tenant.
+14. Open 'Murano' tab.
+15. Click the 'Images' menu.
+16. Click 'Mark Image'.
+The Image registration window displays.
+17. Select the Linux image with Murano Agent.
+18. In the 'Title' field, set title for this image.
+19. Select the 'Generic Linux' type.
-13. Click 'Mark'.
+20. Click 'Mark'.

 Murano is ready for testing.